6thfdwp/prober/prompts/housing/suburb.md

 - Extract these key info into a table with columns Median, Y2Y Growth trend, Rental median, population, avg age and owner occupied.
 Try add extra columns if you think also important from input text.

-- Use format x% -> x1% -> .. for Y2Y growth column in chronological order, i.e earlier years appear before later years
+- Use format x% -> x1% -> .. for Y2Y growth column in chronological order, i.e earlier years appear before later years per suburb.
+Put years' growth in the single column with provided format, not separate to different rows

-- Can separate demographics info to different table
+- Can separate demographics info to another table

 # OUTPUT INSTRUCTIONS

-- Just a clear table is enough for easy comparison across different suburbs
+- Use one table for growth trend, price, rental info, combine all suburbs into the same table for easy comparison across different suburbs

+- Use another table for demographics, also combine all suburbs to this signle table.

 - Use Markdown format

-- Ensure you follow ALL these instructions when creating your output.
+- Ensure you follow ALL these steps and instructions when creating your output.

 # INPUT